 Evaluation of Counselling for Diabetes in Young Adults: An open-trial and case-analysis, BACP, £4827, 2014

-2014- present Glasgow University - External Examiner for Certificate in Counselling Skills (counselling skills, further steps in counselling and group counselling)
+2014- 2018 Glasgow University - External Examiner for Certificate in Counselling Skills (counselling skills, further steps in counselling and group counselling)

-2015 - present Newman University - External Examiner for Counselling Introductory Certificate; Foundation Degree in Integrative Counselling and Graduate Certificate in Counselling
+2015 - 2018 Newman University - External Examiner for Counselling Introductory Certificate; Foundation Degree in Integrative Counselling and Graduate Certificate in Counselling

 2016 - External Reviewer for Leeds Beckett validation event.: Advanced Diploma in Counselling for Children and Young People using Creative Arts